qBLANCK/Scott-Base-Seal-Monitoring/README.md

 - [x] Recieve and store large RAW images from two time lapse cameras from Nov 2021 — Feb 2022

-- [x] Design & Train an accurate CNN model to detect Weddel Seals from afar
+- [x] Design & Train an accurate CNN model to detect Weddell Seals from afar

 - [x] Use the trained model to generate Seal counts for each image